Wslaw/lerning-react/README.md

 This project is my lerning of React.
-Lesson 1   Пeneral concepts about React
+1. Lesson 1 p.1 General concepts about React
-Create components & list in components
+2. Lesson 1 p.2 Create components & list in components